borchand/aigs/docs/qd.typ

 1. Explore `pcgym` #footnote[My fork of `gym-pcgrl` modified to work with our course.
 It is located at #link( "https://github.com/syrkis/pcgym",
-    ) but is already included in our environment] and have a random agent play a level of any game.
+    ) but is already included in our environment] and the `.get_stats` method of the `._prob` (problem attribute)
-2. Replace the random agent with a _randomly initialized_ agent, that maps game states to action.
+// 2.
+Replace the random agent with a _randomly initialized_ agent, that maps game
+// states to action.
-3. Improve the randomly initialized agent using the basic evolutionary algorithm used in the previous task.
+// 3.
+Improve the randomly initialized agent using the basic evolutionary algorithm
+// used in the previous task.
 4. Bonus: think about whether the cross-over operator makes sense for your agent, and why / why not this is the case.

-= A\*

-A\* (A-star) is a pathfinding algorithm combining cost-so-far and estimated cost-to-goal, balancing shortest-path (like Dijkstra) with goal-directed search (like greedy best-first).
-In games like Mario, A\* is used to guide agents efficiently through levels by evaluating possible moves via a cost function (e.g., distance, obstacles) and a heuristic (e.g., estimated steps to the flag), generating optimal or near-optimal action sequences toward the goal.
-You will
-now:
-1. Think a bit about A\* (what it is and how you would implement it)
-2. Implement A\* or find an implementation online and have it play a level from `pcgym`

-= picbreeder

-Play around with pic breeder by:
-1. Drawing something
-2. Trying to then find it

-= Novelty search

-In `pcgym` make a setup that finds _new_ levels.

 = Content generation

 We can optimize levels, just like we can optimize players.
 Thinking about what it means for a level to be "fit", you must now:
-1. Define a fitness function for a level in `pcgym` (A\* can play a role in evaluating a level)
+1. Define a fitness function for a level in `pcgym` (A\* can play a role in
+2. In `pcgym` make a setup that finds _new_ levels. evaluating a level)
-2. Define two _behavioral_ dimensions, meaning ways in which levels can be different, that are _not_ fitness related (e.g., number of jumps).
+3. Define two _behavioral_ dimensions, meaning ways in which levels can be different, that are _not_ fitness related (e.g., number of jumps).
-3. Generate an archive of good levels that are different from one another with (Timothée's beloved) MAP-Elite algorithm.
+4. Generate an archive of good levels that are different from one another with (Timothée's beloved) MAP-Elite algorithm.
+Fitness should be inverse distance from the goal, and the behaviors axis should be number of jumps.
+5. Add another behaviors axis of your choice.
+6. Bonus: mess with `pcgym` to make the game human playable

 #figure(
   image("me_pseudocode.png"),